shaik1002/biggitlabbomb/doc/user/ai_features_enable.md

 - If you have self-managed GitLab, you must
   [allow connectivity](#configure-gitlab-duo-on-a-self-managed-instance).
-- If you have GitLab Dedicated, you must have [GitLab Duo Pro or Enterprise](../subscriptions/subscription-add-ons.md).
 - For some generally available features, like [Code Suggestions](project/repository/code_suggestions/index.md), [you must assign seats](../subscriptions/subscription-add-ons.md#assign-gitlab-duo-pro-seats) to the users you want to have access.